wtlin1228/blog/content/blog/0022-visualize-fiber-tree-with-ascii-art/index.md

 ---

-This series of blog posts is about studying the source code of React.
+This series of blog posts is about studying the source code of [React 18](https://github.com/facebook/react/tree/v18.0.0).
 In this post, I want to show how I visualize the fiber tree with ASCII Art.
-I can inspect the `workInProgress` tree and `current` tree with my tools as below:
+So I can inspect the `workInProgress` tree and `current` tree with my tools as below:

 ```
 HostRoot─────App───────A─────div──────B1─────div──────C1────'c1'